Everything We Know About 'Shadow and Bone' Season 2

 What's next for Alina Starkov on the Netflix fantasy series?

-After a mostly dull start to 2021, Netflix came out swinging with Shadow and Bone, an eight-episode fantasy series based on Leigh Bardugo's bestselling young adult novels set in her "Grishaverse."
+One of Netflix's biggest hits of 2021 was Shadow and Bone, an eight-episode fantasy series based on Leigh Bardugo's bestselling young adult novels set in her "Grishaverse."
 The show is a total delight, expertly building a very complex and fantastical world around a set of equally dynamic characters, and fans of the books rocketed the show to #1 in Netflix's Top 10 over its first weekend.
 That, and the fact that there's a whole series of books to work from, is promising news for at least a second season.
 Here's what we know so far:

 Has Shadow and Bone been renewed?